 Families and children in Stavanger

-Parents who would like their children to learn a globally recognised curriculum with English as a first language can enrol their children in one of the three international schools in Stavanger and neighbouring city of Sandnes.
+Parents who would like their children to learn a globally recognised curriculum with English as a first language can enrol their children in one of the three international schools in Stavanger and the neighbouring city of Sandnes.
 These schools offer the International Baccalaureate programme.
-Owing to the large expat population in the city, space at international schools is limited and fees tend to be high.

 Climate in Stavanger

-The weather in Stavanger is defined by cool summers and mild winters, thanks to the city’s temperate maritime climate.
+The weather in Stavanger is defined by cool summers and mild winters due to the city’s temperate maritime climate.
 December to February marks the winter period, where temperatures can drop to freezing and snow can fall.
-Expats should be sure to pack their umbrellas and prepare for lots of rainfall and humidity during the summer.
+Expats should be sure to pack their umbrellas and prepare for lots of rainfall during this time, while summer is marked by humidity.

 Expats moving to Stavanger can truly find the best of both worlds: modern conveniences and facilities, but with unspoilt natural landscapes and rich traditions to boot.